 GRANTS FOR ARTS PROJECTS: Eligibility

-Applicants may be arts organizations, local arts agencies, arts service organizations, local education agencies (school districts), and other organizations that can help advance the goals of the National Endowment for the Arts.
+Applicants may be arts organizations, local arts agencies, arts service organizations, local education agencies (school districts), and other organizations that can help advance the NEA’s goals.

 To be eligible, the applicant organization must:

 - For the purpose of defining eligibility, "three-year history" refers to when an organization began its programming and not when it incorporated or received nonprofit, tax-exempt status.

-Ineligible applications will not be reviewed.
+Late, ineligible, and incomplete applications will not be reviewed.

-For this category, exceptions to the one-application rule are made only for:
+Exceptions to the one-application rule are made only for:

 - Parent (and Related) Organizations

 A parent organization that comprises separately identifiable and independent components (e.g., a university campus that has a presenting organization and a radio station) may submit an application for each such component.
 In addition, a parent organization also may submit one application on its own behalf for a project that is different from any project submitted in an application by its independent component(s).

-Applicants to the Media Arts discipline at the July 8, 2021, deadline
+- Applicants to the Media Arts discipline at the July 7, 2022, deadline